 After acquiring Auburn Model Trains in 1954, Nashville, Tennessee-based Kusan-Auburn continued using the former American Model Toys (AMT) tooling to produce F-7 diesel locomotives, 8000 series boxcars, 9000 series boxcars, boxcar kits, drop center flatcars, gondolas, refrigerator cars, stock cars, cabooses, passenger cars, Rail Diesel Cars and uncoupling ramps.
 The company designed an alternating current (AC) transformer so these trains could be sold in sets.

-Kusan later developed their own K-Series molds for train sets, Alco locomotives, four-wheel switchers, military rolling stock, boxcars, drop center flatcars, standard flatcars, gondolas, hoppers, tank cars, cabooses, direct current (DC) power supplies, display racks, and cardboard signs and structures.
+Kusan developed their own K-Series molds for train sets, Alco locomotives, four-wheel switchers, military rolling stock, boxcars, drop center flatcars, standard flatcars, gondolas, hoppers, tank cars, cabooses, direct current (DC) power supplies, display racks, and cardboard signs and structures.
 They were the first to manufacture Atomic and Satellite trains.
 Special promotional outfits were made for Bexel Drugs and Gravy Train dog food.
-There were some prototypes that were not put into regular production.
+Lower cost S-Series trains were made.
+There were prototypes not put into regular production.